 In theory, this could mean that vitamin C supplements might improve skin health and slow the skin aging process.
 Research to support this claim varies, however.

-Most studies have found few benefits associated with vitamin C, though a 2010 study does suggest that vitamin C may slow sun-related skin aging.
+Most studies have found few benefits associated with vitamin C,

 There is no harm in trying to get more vitamin C. Most multivitamins contain vitamin C, and it is also readily available in many citrus fruits as well as most vegetables, including broccoli, cauliflower, and squash.